rust-lang-ru/book/rustbook-en/nostarch/chapter15.md

-What we can’t see in this example is that when `b` and then `a` go out of scope at the end of `main`, the count is then 0, and the `Rc<List>` is cleaned up completely at that point.
+What we can’t see in this example is that when `b` and then `a` go out of scope at the end of `main`, the count is then 0, and the `Rc<List>` is cleaned up completely.
 Using `Rc<T>` allows a single value to have multiple owners, and the count ensures that the value remains valid as long as any of the owners still exist.

 Via immutable references, `Rc<T>` allows you to share data between multiple parts of your program for reading only.
 If `Rc<T>` allowed you to have multiple